 Providing diagnoses to participants is a central goal of the UDN.
-Thus far, 524 certain or highly likely diagnoses (in 505 participants) have been identified.
+Thus far, 630 certain or highly likely diagnoses (in 607 participants) have been identified.
 The majority of diagnoses (81%) have been made through exome or genome sequencing.
 Other diagnoses have been made primarily based on clinical grounds (6%) or directed clinical testing based on phenotype (9%).
-The remaining 4% of diagnoses were identified through other methods, including transcriptome sequencing and chromosomal microarray.
-Regarding the 81% of diagnoses made through exome or genome sequencing, multiple variant types were observed, including single nucleotide variants and insertions/deletions (86%) and copy number variants (6%).
+The remaining 4% of diagnoses were identified through a genome-wide assay such as chromosomal microarray or karyotype.